schnaubelt/caffe/README.md

 - cudnnGetConvolutionBackwardFilterAlgorithm<br/>
 - cudnnGetConvolutionBackwardDataAlgorithm<br/>

-giving errors like CUDNN_CONVOLUTION_FWD_SPECIFY_WORKSPACE_LIMIT was not declared in this scope.
+generating errors like CUDNN_CONVOLUTION_FWD_SPECIFY_WORKSPACE_LIMIT was not declared in this scope.

 # SSD: Single Shot MultiBox Detector